The following are the steps for potential participants of the Patent Pro Bono Program

 - Those seeking pro bono patent assistance must clear an intake screening:

-- Gateway Venture Mentoring Service will ensure the individual qualifies based on the eligibility requirements
+- Gateway Venture Mentoring Service will ensure the individual qualifies based on the eligibility requirements.
+Qualifying clients either go to Inventr or the WashU EIP clinic depending on the time of year.

 - Washington University’s Entrepreneurship and Intellectual Property Clinic would meet with clients to review an invention disclosure for their proposed invention.
 They also would review inventorship and ownership issues to ensure the client is entitled to receive a patent.
 They also would investigate potential loss of rights issues concerning public use, description in a printed publication, and actual or attempted commercialization.
 Once they have confirmed a viable potential patent they will conduct a patent search for the closest relevant prior art and draft an opinion on the scope of patent protection that may be available for the proposed invention.
 A favorable review would be required before allowing a client to access the pro bono legal services of a pro bono patent program to draft and file a patent application.